icooperstein/exomiser_optimization/README.md

 ### Benchmarking results tables
 We defined three success criteria to evaluate Exomiser and Genomiser's ability to accurately prioritize diagnostic variants.
 1. [Gene-level success](analyses/gene_level_benchmarking_results_table.py): The diagnostic gene is present in the prioritized Exomiser/Genomiser output, regardless of whether the variant position(s) or nucleotide change(s) contributing to the gene’s score are correct.
 This is the most lenient criterion.
-2. [Variant-level success](variant_level_benchmarking_results_table.py): The diagnostic variant, including the correct position and nucleotide change, is prioritized, even if the mode of inheritance (MOI), such as autosomal dominant (AD) or autosomal recessive (AR), is incorrect. *This is our primary success measure and is most frequently reported in this manuscript.*
+2. [Variant-level success](variant_level_benchmarking_results_table.py): The diagnostic variant, including the correct position and nucleotide change, is prioritized, even if the mode of inheritance (MOI), such as autosomal dominant (AD) or autosomal recessive (AR), is incorrect. **This is our primary success measure and is most frequently reported in this manuscript.**
 3. [Variant-level success with correct MOI](variant_level_withMOI_benchmarking_results_table.py): The diagnostic variant meets criterion 2 and has the correct MOI, making this the most stringent criterion.
-For example, in compound heterozygous cases where one variant is not prioritized and the second is prioritized as an AD variant, this qualifies as a gene-level success (criterion 1), one success and one failure at the variant level (criterion 2), and two failures under variant-level success with correct MOI (criterion 3).
+For example, in compound heterozygous cases where one variant is not prioritized and the second is prioritized as an AD variant, this qualifies as a gene-level success (criterion 1), one success and one failure at the variant level (criterion 2), and two failures under variant-level success with correct MOI (criterion 3). \
 The results of these scripts are the data inputs for all of the figures found in the manuscript.

+### Complete table of results
+This outputs a table of every variant in the results files for a cohort of patients.
+1. [Gene-Level](analyses/gene_level_complete_results_table.py): table of complete list of genes prioritized by Exomiser or Genomiser in the ".genes.tsv" results file for a cohort of patients.
+2. [Variant-Level](analyses/variant_level_complete_results_table.py): table of complete list of variants prioritized by Exomiser or Genomiser in the ".variants.tsv" results file for a cohort of patients.